THE HILLS OF TEXAS #2

 BOOKS IN THE HILLS OF TEXAS SERIES

-✭✭✭✭✭ This series is proving to be an excellent love of a lifetime series…not only romantic but fun and highly enjoyable. ~Moonshine’s Corner
+✭✭✭✭✭ This series is proving to be an excellent love of a lifetime series. ~Moonshine’s Corner

 Rusty caught a whiff of cigarette smoke hanging around the man who’d taken the stool beside her.
 She didn’t bother to look over, keeping her eyes on her drink hoping he’d get the hint and go away.